ahmedabdulnasser/Property-Activity-Tracker/README.md

 - Over-normalization can make the schema harder to understand

 **Summary:**
-Normalization is ideal for transactional systems like nWeave, where data integrity and maintainability are critical.
+Normalization is ideal for transactional systems, where data integrity and maintainability are critical.
 For reporting or analytics, selective denormalization may be considered for performance.

 ---